People

 Brandon Park photo

-Brandon Park (he/him) is a clinical psychology Ph.D. student at UMSL.
-In 2017, he graduated with B.A.'s in Psychological & Brain Sciences and the Natural Sciences Area at the Johns Hopkins University.
-Soon after graduating, he worked with the Maryland Opioid Research (MOR) group of the Behavioral Pharmacology Research Unit (BPRU) at the Johns Hopkins University School of Medicine.
-For two years, he coordinated multiple in-person adn remote studies evaluating patient-centered perspectives of opioid craving, drug legalization and decriminalization beliefs, and substance use disorder treatment outcomes.
-At UMSL, Brandon is eager to investigate barriers to opioid use disorder treatment in the community, with a special commitment to incarcerated and forensic populations.
-Outside of research, he is passionate about music (especially playing cello), exploring art museums, and trying new things outdoors.
+Brandon Park (he/him) is a Clinical Psychology PhD student at UMSL.
+In 2017, he graduated with BA's in Psychological & Brain Sciences and the Natural Sciences Area at the Johns Hopkins University.
+Soon after graduating, he worked with the Maryland Opioid Research (MOR) group of the Behavioral Pharmacology Research Unit (BPRU) at the Johns Hopkins University School of Medicine to coordinate studies that investigated patient-centered perspectives of opioid craving as well as drug legalization and decriminalization beliefs.
+Broadly, Brandon is interested in how lived and living experience with opioid use shapes attitudes (e.g., stigma) and behaviors (e.g., treatment utilization).
+He also has an interest in psychometrics, including measure development and evaluation.
+Outside of research, he loves listening to KPOP, checking out art museums, and trying new things outdoors.

 Bridget Coffey photo